otrv4/otrv4/otrv4.md

 * Otherwise:
   * Ignore the message.

-If using version 3 and expecting that the AKE will start when receiving a OTR Error message (when policy `ERROR_START_AKE` is set):
+If using version 3 and 'ERROR_START_AKE' policy is set (which expects that the AKE will start when receiving an OTR Error message, as defined in OTRv3):

   * Reply with a query message